Karndeep-UCSD/Real-Time-LPC10-Vocoder-Implementation/README.md

   <h3 align="center">LPC10 Speech Encoder Implementation</h3>

   <p align="center">
     The goal of speech compression is to maximally compress the audio data without corrupting the words or voice of the speaker.
-In this work, I implement the LPC-10 codec as per Federdal Standard 1015, first introduced in 1984.
+In this work, I implement the LPC-10 codec as per Federal Standard 1015, first introduced in 1984.
 Input audio is compressed from a 8kHz sampling rate to a 2.4 kBits/s parameterized form.
 Both an encoder-decoder implementation and real-time implementation are provided.
   </p>
 </p>